Fire evacuations lifted for Canada’s Waterton Lakes park

 It was the second consecutive year the park has been evacuated because of fire.
 A 2017 blaze burned over much of the park, destroying infrastructure and affecting more than 80 percent of its trails.

 The rain also slowed another fire burning in Glacier near Lake McDonald that previously destroyed 14 residences and 13 other structures.
-Evacuations there remain in place and officials said Monday there is the possibility of wind-driven fire activity later this week when drier weather arrives.
+Evacuation orders there remain in place and officials said Monday there is the possibility of wind-driven fire activity later this week when drier weather arrives.

 Crews fighting fires across the state similarly reported rain from the weekend holding the blazes in check.